 Note.
 To enable Access Based Enumeration, File and Storage Services role must be installed on the server.

-Then, go to Shares section and choose from list a network folder, for which it is necessary to enable ABE.
-Right click on it and select its Properties.
+Then, go to the Shares section and choose a network folder from the list for which to enable the ABE.
+Right-click on it, and select its Properties.

-Then in the properties of the share switch to Settings tab and put the check box on Enable access based enumeration option.
+Then in the properties of the share switch to the Settings tab.
+Put the check box on Enable access-based enumeration option.

-Also, you can enable access-based enumeration on a network share using PowerShell cmdlet Set-SmbShare using a simple command:
+Also, you can enable the access-based enumeration on a network share using PowerShell cmdlet Set-SmbShare.
+Use a simple command:

 Set-SmbShare -Name "Share" -FolderEnumerationMode AccessBased

-If you manage public folders settings centrally through Group Policy (Computer Configuration -> Preferences -> Windows Settings -> Network Shares), you can enable ABE in the share properties.
+If you manage public folders settings centrally through Group Policy (Computer Configuration > Preferences > Windows Settings > Network Shares), you can enable the ABE in the share properties.

-Thus, the ABE technology makes life easier for both Users and Administrators.
-The redundant information in the network folders are not displayed for User and Administrator no longer has to answer questions about the lack of access.
+Thus, ABE technology makes life easier for both Users and Administrators.
+The redundant information in the network folders is not displayed for User.
+The administrator no longer has to answer questions about the lack of access.

-However, Access Based Enumeration has a small lack – an additional server load.
+However, the Access Based Enumeration has a serious minus — an additional server load.
 The load depends on the number of users per server and the number of objects in the shares.
-During heavy load the speed of folder opening may significantly decrease.
+During heavy load, the speed of opening the folder may significantly decrease.